adriansteffan/manywebcams-eyetracking/README.md

 yoururl.com?id=participant1&trial_order=5
 ```

-The following table gives you a overview of all available parameters:
+The following table gives you an overview of all available parameters:

 | url parameter  | possible values| default value |  description |
 | ------------- | ------------- | ------------- | ------------- |